erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 # Sizing CMGs for Cranes

-The models, simulations and experiments of the previous sections provide us with a growing understanding of the behavior of the crane-cmg-process system.
+The models, simulations and experiments of the previous sections provide us with a growing understanding of the behavior of the crane-CMG-process system.
 In this section we try to sum up how how one might go about sizing a CMG array for a given crane or process.
 First we will go through the requirements for the three application categories (dampening, rotation and process compensation) and then move on to describe how the various requirements and system properties interact.